 - The report also indicates changes in the landscape of retirement are compelling Canadians to adjust their retirement outlook.
 Many are using online technology to research saving options, with 22% having deposited money in an online savings account.

+How Canadians feel about retirement is certainly a cause for concern.
 Are you feeling bewildered by these Canada Pension Plan statistics and the potential ramifications for your future retirement?

 You might also like our Benefit Strategies article entitled New Trends in Retirement Planning in Canada.